parasaurolophus/parasaurolophus-node-red-contrib-openzwave/README.md

 ### Decription

+> **Note:** This is a fork of [node-red-contrib-openzwave][https://flows.nodered.org/node/node-red-contrib-openzwave] with certain bug fixes and enhancements not yet merged into the upstream repository

 *OpenZWave* nodes for Node-Red ( <http://nodered.org/> ).
 Uses the *shared* OpenZWave addon for Node.js ( <https://github.com/OpenZWave/node-openzwave-shared> ).
 Integrating this node onto your Node-Red installation enables you to have **bidirectional integration with ZWave networks**, ie you can:
 - *send commands* to ZWave devices by sending special command messages in Node-Red flows